jterrazz/42-expert-system/README.md

 #### The tree class

-The `Tree` class keeps an `AND` opertor connected to each of the Atoms in the `root`property.
-So that we have unique tree for the whole set of rules.
+The `Tree` class keeps an `AND` operator connected to each of the Atoms in the `root`property.
+So that we have one tree for the whole set of rules.

 #### Example